cyrusae/highlighter-public/noodle_harder.md

 But also surely there's a secret way to not be like that?
 The CSS is part of the frontend, it should be able to do this, dang it.

-Side note: Might be able to nest the `mark` more elegantly with [something like this](https://stackoverflow.com/questions/40310589/each-with-an-include-mixin) but if it's all compiling to CSS anyway I guess it's not that big of deal to not have my SCSS be nested perfectly.
+Side note: Might be able to nest the `mark` more elegantly with [something like this](https://stackoverflow.com/questions/40310589/each-with-an-include-mixin) but if it's all compiling to CSS anyway I guess it's not that big of deal to not have my SCSS be nested exactly how I'd want to read it.

+---

 Tooltip with arrows if you like that sort of thing:
 ```